Acute Retroviral Syndrome Due to HIV

 How Is Acute Retroviral Syndrome Transmitted?

-• Breastfeeding mother infected with HIV.
+• Breastfeeding from a mother who has HIV.

 How Is ARS Diagnosed?